gomorpheus/morpheus-apidoc/source/includes/_security_groups.md

 Parameter | Default | Description
 --------- | ------- | -----------
-zoneId      | null | The ID of the Zone (Cloud) customOptions.vpc      | null | ID of VPC  (Amazon only) customOptions.resourceGroup      | null | ID of the resource group or pool to scope.
-(Azure only)
+zoneId      | null | The ID of the Zone (Cloud) customOptions.vpc      | null | External ID of Amazon VPC. customOptions.resourceGroup      | null | External ID of the Azure Resource Group to scope to.

 ## Delete a Security Group Location